Pr0methean/BetterRandom/README.md

 ## SplittableRandom adapters

-These classes use `java.util.SplittableRandom` instances to implement the methods of `Random`, despite that the two classes are unrelated and have slightly different method signatures.
+These classes use `java8.util.SplittableRandom` instances to implement the methods of `Random`, despite that the two classes are unrelated and have slightly different method signatures.
 Several adapters are available: